-Mr. Warden has been recognized in the legal field with awards such as Super Lawyer “Rising Star” in 2018 and South Florida Legal Guide’s “Up and Comer” in 2018 and 2019.
+Mr. Warden has been recognized as a Super Lawyer “Rising Star” in 2018, a South Florida Legal Guide’s “Up and Comer” from 2018-2020, and a Palm Beach Illustrated “Top Lawyer” in 2020.
 Mr. Warden is also a member of Saxena White’s Diversity and Social Responsibility Committee.

 Mr. Warden earned his Bachelor of Arts degree from Emory University in 2001 with a double major in Political Science and Psychology.
 He received his Juris Doctor from the University of Miami School of Law in 2004.
 During law school, Mr. Warden served as the Articles Editor of the University of Miami International and Comparative Law Review.